joelburget/website/posts/plaintext.md

 ### Math Notation

-Mathematical notation has evolved over *centuries*.
+Mathematical notation has evolved over centuries.
 It's the best way to read and write mathematical concepts, so even though these both express the same thing, the second is *vastly* more readable.

 ```python
 x = symbol('x')